lpodo/portfolio2/README.md

 Remaining coupons are calculated by stepping back from the maturity date in coupon intervals and counting payments strictly after the purchase date (accrued interest already accounts for the current period).

 **Matured bonds** (maturity date ≤ today) are shown in italic with reduced opacity, with a separate MATURED VALUE totals bar.
 Active bonds have their own ACTIVE VALUE totals bar.
 If only one group exists, only that total is shown.

+### Selling bonds

+Bonds can be sold before maturity via the **SELL** button on a position row.

+**Sell dialog:** asks for sell quantity (default: full position), sell date (defaults to today, or to the maturity date if it has already passed), clean price as % of par (default 100), and accrued interest (default 0).
+A **PREVIEW** button computes and shows BODY P&L, COUPON INCOME, total PROFIT, RETURN, and ANN.YIELD before committing; the button then changes to **CONFIRM SELL** to apply the sale.

+**Partial sell:** if quantity < position qty, the position is split into two records — the sold portion (with sell-side params) and the remainder (active, unchanged buy-side params).

+**Sold bonds:** marked with `sold: true` and the sell-side fields.
+They are excluded from active totals and contribute to a separate **SOLD** totals bar in the bond portfolio view.
+The sell-side params can be corrected via ✎.
+Use the ⊟ button to move a sold or matured bond to a bond archive portfolio.

+For sold bonds, **Profit** uses the sell-side dirty price instead of par + total coupons, and **coupons received** counts only coupons in `(purchaseDate, sellDate]`.

 ### Deposit Portfolios